foundation-model-stack/fms-hf-tuning/README.md

 As iterated above, we also support passing a HF dataset ID directly via `--training_data_path` argument.

-Because of the variety of data formats and file types supported, if `--training_data_path` is a file, it requires a file extension in the path name.
-If `--training_data_path` does not have a file extension, the data preprocessor will check if it is a valid folder.
-If `--training_data_path` is not a folder and does not have a file extension, it is considered an HF dataset ID.
+**NOTE**: Due to the variety of supported data formats and file types, when --training_data_path points to a file, it must include a file extension (e.g., .json, .csv).
+If the path does not include a file extension, it will be treated either as a folder or as an HF dataset ID.

 ## Use cases supported with `training_data_path` argument